pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/recommendations.md

-# Production Deployment Requirements
+# Production Deployment Recommended Pre-Requisites

-To deploy in production, we recommend setting up the following pieces of infrastructure: A load balancer, a kubernetes ingress controller, and a DNS pointing to the load balancer.
+To deploy in production, we recommend setting up the following pieces of networking infrastructure: A load balancer, a kubernetes ingress controller, and a DNS pointing to the load balancer.
 In addition we recommend using a managed database instance (such as RDS for AWS).

 Once you have your networking infrastructure set up, apply a helm values file such as the one specified in the example file below to wire up routing through an Ingress, and set up TLS.
+We recommend using a certificate manager such as [cert-manager](https://cert-manager.io/docs/) to refresh certificates and inject them as kubernetes secrets into your cluster for the ingress and load balancer to use.

 !!!
 Note
-     This example uses Traefik as an Ingress controller described in detail here.
+     This example uses [Traefik](../ingress/pach-ui-ingress/) as an Ingress controller.
 To configure other ingress controllers, apply their annotations in `.Values.console.annotations`.

 === "values.yaml with activation of an enterprise license and authentication"